otanistudio/RealmTwitterExample/README.md

 I wrote this code a month before the release of XCode 8.
 The Beta-1 migration tool was good enough to successfully migrate this app's code.

 As of this writing, there's a spew of messages in the console with keywords like `nw_connection_endpoint_report`.
-Dumb-guessing, but it seems to be coming from networking extension dependencies in `SLRequest`.
-Filing a radar, of course, but not digging in any further unless we still see these in later Betas.
+Dumb-guessing, but it seems to be coming from networking dependencies in the Realm framework.
+Will be filing an issue if it's not already there.